santiagosayshey/DigiBrain/Content/AI Prompt.md

 	  - I DO NOT WANT CALLOUTS ON CALLOUTS THAT ARE ENTIRELY PARAGRAPHS.
 THESE ARE USELESS.
 	  - I DO NOT WANT CALLOUTS THAT ARE ENTIRELY DOTPOINTS
 	  - USE A COMBINATION OF SHORT PARAGRAPHS, DOTPOINTS, TABLES and IMAGES.
+	  - DO NOT PUT NON HEADER TEXT ON THE SAME LINE AS THE HEADER.
+START A NEW LINE INSIDE THE CALLOUT WHEN YOUVE FINISHED THE HEADER.
   - Do not make judgments about the correctness or lack thereof regarding the ideas discussed.
   - Focus on providing clear, concise, and informative content without introducing any bias or subjective opinions.
   - It is vital that these notes are objective.